 Martin Luther King Sr.

 *Martin Luther King Sr. was born on this date in 1899.
-He was a Black Baptist pastor, missionary, and an early figure in the 20th-century American Civil Rights Movement.
+He was a Black Baptist pastor, missionary, and early figure in the 20th-century American Civil Rights Movement.

 He attended Dillard University for a two-year degree.
 After King started courting Williams' daughter, Alberta, her family encouraged him to finish his education and become a preacher.
 King completed his high school education at Bryant Preparatory School and began preaching in several Atlanta Black churches.
-In 1926, King started his ministerial degree at the Morehouse School of Religion.
+1926, King started his ministerial degree at the Morehouse School of Religion.
 After eight years of courtship, he married Alberta on Thanksgiving Day in 1926 in the Ebenezer Church.

 That year, he also changed his name (and that of his eldest son) from Michael King to Martin Luther King after a gradual transition on his part.
 He was inspired during a trip to Germany for that year's Baptist World Alliance (BWA) meeting.
 While visiting sites associated with Reformation leader Martin Luther, attendees also witnessed the rise of Nazism.
 The BWA conference issued a resolution condemning antisemitism, and the senior King deepened his appreciation for the power of Luther's protest.

-King was the pastor of the Ebenezer Baptist Church for four decades, wielding great influence in the Black community and earning some degree of respect from the white community.
+King was the pastor of the Ebenezer Baptist Church for four decades, wielding great significance in the Black community and earning some degree of respect from the white community.
 He also broadcast on WAEC, a religious radio station in Atlanta.
 King played a notable role in the nomination of Jimmy Carter as the Democratic candidate for President in the 1976 election.

 After Carter's success in the Iowa caucus, the New Hampshire primary, and the Florida primary, some liberal Democrats were worried about his success.
 They began a movement to try to head off his nomination.
 King pointed to Carter's leadership in ending the era of segregation in Georgia and helping to repeal laws restricting voting, especially disenfranchised Blacks.
 With King's support, Carter continued to build a coalition of Black and white voters and win the nomination.
 King delivered the invocation at the 1976 and 1980 Democratic National Conventions.
 King was also a member of Omega Psi Phi.